How to Do Scripture or Sacred Word Meditation

 Step Three: Preparing for Christian Meditation

 You want to sit with your back straight and your eyes lightly closed.
 It’s important to have a straight back because breathing is a major part of your meditation practice.
 You may want to use a cushion or a straight-back chair.
-Often it is also best to start by relaxing your body.
+Often, it is also best to start by relaxing your body.
 Move your mind to focus on different parts of your body, starting with your toes and working upwards.
 In your mind, mentally “relax” each part of your body.
 Next, focus on your breathing.
 Simply observe your breaths as they come in and out of your body.

 Step Four: Using Your Sacred Word